-STEP 14) Save completed form (Click File/Save As, name form as "ProjectLead_BatForm_CEC-or-ProjectIDNo_Date") in project environmental documentation (e.g. CEC, Appendix to EA) AND send a copy of form to batstrategy@tva.gov Submission of this form indicates that Project Lead/Applicant:

-- (name) is (or will be made) aware of the requirements below. - Implementation of conservation measures identified in Table 4 is required to comply with TVA's Endangered Species Act programmatic bat consultation. - TVA may conduct post-project monitoring to determine if conservation measures were effective in minimizing or avoiding impacts to federally listed bats.

-For Use by Terrestrial Zoologist Only

-Terrestrial Zoologist acknowledges that Project Lead/Contact (name) Ashley Pilakowski has been informed of any relevant conservation measures and/or provided a copy of this form.
+Project Review Form - TVA Bat Strategy (06/2019)

-For projects that require use of Take and/or contribution to TVA's Bat Conservation Fund, Terrestrial Zoologist acknowledges that Project Lead/Contact has been informed that project will result in use of Incidental Take 1.08 • ac trees and that use of Take will require \$ 540 • contribution to TVA's Conservation Fund upon completion of activity (amount entered should be \$0 if cleared in winter).
+STEP 14) Save completed form (Click File/Save As, name form as "ProjectLead_BatForm_CEC-or-ProjectIDNo_Date") in project environmental documentation (e.g. CEC, Appendix to EA) AND send a copy of form to batstrategy@tva.gov Submission of this form indicates that Project Lead/Applicant: (name) is (or will be made) aware of the requirements below.
+Implementation of conservation measures identified in Table 4 is required to comply with TVA's Endangered Species Act programmatic bat consultation.
+TVA may conduct post-project monitoring to determine if conservation measures were effective in minimizing or avoidin impacts to federally listed bats.
+For Use by Terrestrial Zoologist Only □ Terrestrial Zoologist acknowledges that Project Lead/Contact (name) For projects that require use of Take and/or contribution to TVA's Bat Conservation Fund, Terrestrial Zoologist acknowledges that Project Lead/Contact has been informed that project will result in use of Incidental Take and that use of Take will require \$ 157.5 contribution to TVA's Conservation Fund upon completion of activit (amount entered should be \$0 if cleared in winter).
 For Terrestrial Zoology Use Only.
 Finalize and Print to Noneditable PDF.

-ATTACHMENT 3

-AGENCY CORRESPONDENCE
+ATTACHMENT 3 AGENCY CORRESPONDENCE